50 Coding Bootcamp Scholarship Opportunities

 CodeCore offers $500 scholarships for women who are accepted to their program.

 Codesmith awards scholarships to their students based on their application and interview scores.
 Much of their scholarships go towards underrepresented people in the tech industry, such as women, LGBTQ, and minorities.
-They also support students who learned at a previous bootcamp, students with passion for coding and veterans.
+They also support students who learned at a previous bootcamp, students with a passion for coding, and veterans.
+(Bootcamp Scholarships)

 CodeUp offers scholarships to women in tech, minorities in tech, veterans, first responders, LGBTQIA+ community members and to prospective students affected by COVID who wish to transfer into a career in tech.